Postgraduate research opportunities The Future Hospital & Beyond Its Walls

 Overview

 The 'Future Hospital' is a network that is agile, flexible and responsive, connected by a digital infrastructure.
-Long-term solutions in prevention of disease, remote monitoring, early diagnosis, and detection will be key components of Future Hospitals.
-The Future Hospital will have better processes enhancing patient experiences and outcomes.
-Up to 10 part-time MPhil studentships, each for up to two years' duration, will be awarded to professionals working in the Health, Care or Third Sector.Eligibility
+Long-term solutions in prevention of disease, remote monitoring, early diagnosis, and detection will be key components of Future Hospitals; they will have better processes enhancing patient experiences and outcomes.
+Up to 10 part-time MPhil studentships, each for up to two years' duration, will be awarded to professionals working in the Health, Social Care or Third Sector.Eligibility

 We invite students to undertake projects part-time, over a period of two years.